ChamiLamelas/Music_Tab_Project/README.md

 ### Understanding The Log File

-After the first time you run the program, a log file called "tabReaderLog.log" will be generated and placed in the same folder.
+After the first time you run the program, a log file called "tabReaderLOG.log" will be generated and placed in the same folder.
 It is meant to be a more organized display of program output than simply printing to the console program you ran the program from.
 All program output will be placed into this file unless the logging itself fails.
 It is important to note that the log file will display more information than just error messages of problems that arose in program execution.
 This will be explained using the following example:

 Suppose the program executes on a test file successfully and the log file reports the following:

 **Note:** The program does not provide line numbers in the log file (1-9) nor does it include the roman numerals (i-iv).
 I have added these 2 sets of markers to make the explanation of the log output example below easier to follow.
+Also, I have omitted the first 2 log session information lines and the times of each logged message from the example for clarity.
+However, these will be shown in your own version of the log file.

 ```
-1) [2019-06-14 12:30:22.296435][> Log >] New Log Session started by user Chami.
-2) [2019-06-14 12:30:22.296435][Info] Successfully located input file "C:\Users\Chami\Desktop\test.txt" in program arguments.
+1) [Info] Successfully located input file "test_files\test2.txt" in program arguments.
 Beginning tab-reading program configuration...
-3) [2019-06-14 12:30:22.298310][Info] Configuration file was found and loaded successfully.
+2) [Info] Configuration file was found and loaded successfully.
-4) [2019-06-14 12:30:22.298310][Info] The contents of the configuration file were read successfully.
+3) [Info] The contents of the configuration file were read successfully.
 Beginning tab-reading...
-5) [2019-06-14 12:30:22.310137][Info] Input tab file "C:\Users\Chami\Desktop\test.txt" was opened and closed successfully.
+4) [Info] Input tab file "test_files\test2.txt" was opened and closed successfully.
-6) [2019-06-14 12:30:22.349327][Info] Song building of the data from "C:\Users\Chami\Desktop\test.txt" finished without any parsing errors.
+5) [Info] Song building of the data from "C:\Users\Chami\Desktop\test.txt" finished without any parsing errors.
 25 (ii) out of the 25 (i) loaded lines were read successfully.
-7) [2019-06-14 12:30:22.349327][Info] 10 (iii) out of the 25 (ii) read lines were interpreted as string lines.
+6) [Info] 10 (iii) out of the 25 (ii) read lines were interpreted as string lines.
 6 (iv) Measure objects were created.
-8) [2019-06-14 12:30:22.513310][Info] Output HTML file "C:\Users\Chami\Desktop\test_staff.html" was opened and Song data was written successfully before closing.
+7) [Info] Output HTML file "C:\Users\Chami\Desktop\test_staff.html" was opened and Song data was written successfully before closing.
-9) [2019-06-14 12:30:22.522899][Info] Tab-reading and sheet music generation was completed successfully in 0.203173 seconds.
+8) [Info] Tab-reading and sheet music generation was completed successfully in 0.203173 seconds.
 ```

-Observe that lines 2-9 provide a timeline of the execution of the program.
+Observe that these lines provide a timeline of the execution of the program.
 If error messages were to occur after some of these lines, it provides you with an easier way to diagnose the problem.
 That is, you will know which parts of the program executed successfully.
-However, lines 6 and 7 provide a little more than that.
+However, lines 5 and 6 provide a little more than that.
 The program stores the input data by parsing the input tab file and then organizing it into a set of new structures or objects (details on the objects' implementation can be found in typeLibrary.py).
-If an explicit error is encountered in this process, then an error message would appear after line 5 above.
-If no error occurs, then you will see 2 lines similar to line 6 and 7 above.
+If an explicit error is encountered in this process, then an error message would appear after line 4 above.
+If no error occurs, then you will see 2 lines similar to line 5 and 6 above.
 These lines tell you a few things:

 * How many lines were loaded from the input tab file.
 This is denoted as (i).
 In this example, it is equal to 25.
 This is useful for telling you whether the entire file was read properly.
 * How many lines were parsed from the set of loaded lines.
 This is denoted as (ii).
 In this example, it is equal to 25 (as it should be if the program was successful) and is denoted as (ii).
 This is useful for telling you whether the program missed some lines.